This post was most recently updated on October 29th, 2021

 Because everyone has a different perception of risk.

-Because we can’t know what is important to that mother unless we ask her!
+Because we can’t know what is important to parents unless we ask!

-Because in a court of law, it’s what you DID that will save you, even if what you did caused the motherbaby trauma.
+Because in a court of law, it’s what you DID that will save you, even if what you did caused trauma.

 Because lawyers shouldn’t get to run maternity services.

-Because mothers still feel they can’t ‘rock the boat’ or they’ll be punished.
+Because mothers and people still feel they can’t ‘rock the boat’ or they’ll be punished.

 Because people use words like ‘not allowed’.

-Because it’s time women stopped being treated like little girls.
+Because it’s time we stopped being treated like little girls.